-The overall aim apparently is an attempt to restore and further develop apparently lost and repressed forms of spiritual knowledge and practice.
+The overall purpose is to restore and develop apparently lost and repressed forms of spiritual knowledge and practice.

-Some writers seem to imply that a golden era of humanity existed when Goddess worship was dominant.
+Goddess religion can be a part of NeoPaganism.
+Some adherents believe that a golden era of humanity existed when Goddess worship was dominant.

-NeoPaganism has some leading figures who may express the core beliefs of many adherents, but most describe themselves and the movement as anti-authoritarian.
+NeoPaganism has some spiritual leaders who may express the core beliefs of many adherents, but most describe themselves and the movement as anti-authoritarian.
 There are, however, big fish and little fish.
-In academic circles, for instance, Starhawk figures prominently and many lesser known seekers find inspiration through and try to emulate her example.
+In academic circles, for instance, Starhawk figures prominently and inspires lesser known seekers who try to emulate her example.